ral-facilities/icat-payara6/README.md

 ### Oracle driver
 NOTE: This no longer uses the `lib/ext` directory.
  1. Put the oracle driver (`ojdbc11-XXX.jar`) in the `glassfish/domains/domain1/lib` directory.
- 2. Copy (or symlink) the eclipselink Oracle extension library from `glassfish/modules/org.eclipse.persistence.oracle.jar` to `glassfish/domains/domain1/lib`.
+ 2. Also, copy (or symlink) the EclipseLink Oracle extension library from `glassfish/modules/org.eclipse.persistence.oracle.jar` to the `glassfish/domains/domain1/lib` directory.
  3. Restart Payara.

 ## Process